alanedelman/JuliaNumerics/Functions/Matrix Functions/ScalarFunctionsExtendedToMatrices.md

-# Scalar Functions extended to Matrices:
+# Scalar Functions extended to Matrix functions of Matrices:
 **Wikipedia Definition:**
 http://en.wikipedia.org/wiki/Matrix_function#Extending_scalar_functions_to_matrix_functions

 **Notation:** f(M)

-**Syntax Ambiguities:**
+**Ambiguities:** (other reasonable definitions of f(M))

-1. One can apply f to each element pointwise.
+1. Pointwise application of f. .
-2. The cholesky factor is sometimes called a matrix sqrt, since when n=1 it is the ordinary sqrt.
+2. Cholesky Decoposition when f(x)=sqrt(x). (another generalization of scalar sqrt)
-3. Symmetric functions of the eigenvalues such as                         orthogonal polynomials of matrix argument and hypergeometrics                         of matrix argument.
+3. Scalar Functions of Matrix Argument (this page covers matrix functions of matrix argument)

 Numerical Conditioning Issues: The Mathematical Definition, while easy to implement,
       can be highly ill-conditioned, especially when the eigenvector matrix itself